foundriesio/docs/source/rtos/branching.rst

 The branching rules manage development in a way that allows:

-- RTOS MicroPlatform users to see clearly what the differences are between the upstream and RTOS MicroPlatform versions of each repository,
+- Users to see clearly what the differences are between the upstream and RTOS MicroPlatform versions of each repository,
-- RTOS MicroPlatform developers to stage local and integrate upstream changes,
+- Developers to stage local and integrate upstream changes into RTOS Microplatform branches,
 - Continuous Integration to track versions which should work together for testing and test report generation,
-- RTOS MicroPlatform snapshots and releases to track the state of development over time, allowing comparisons between versions.
+- Snapshots and releases to track the state of development over time, allowing comparisons between versions.

 .. _repo init: